 \subsection{Methodology}

-The primary goal of EvadeDroid is to transform an Android malware app into a new app that still has the malicious behavior of the malware but is no longer classified as malware by ML-based malware detectors.
-We assume that we only have black-box access to the malware detector that we are trying to evade, which means we can only query the malware detector to see if a transformation successfully evades detection.
-The proposed attack turns Android malware apps into real-world adversarial examples by employing an iterative and incremental algorithm.
-In this approach, a random search algorithm, which is a simple and efficient optimization algorithm, optimizes the adversarial manipulations of Android apps.
-Each malware sample is incrementally manipulated in the optimization process by applying a sequence of functionality-preserving transformations in different iterations.
-Additionally, each transformation should also preserve the malicious functionality of malware samples.
-Figure \ref{fig:block_diagram} depicts the workflow of our attack pipeline, which consists of two phases: (i) preparation and (ii) manipulation.
+The primary goal of EvadeDroid is to transform a malware app into an adversarial app in such a way that it retains its malicious behavior but is no longer classified as malware by ML-based malware detectors.
+This is achieved through an iterative and incremental algorithm employed in the proposed attack, \ha{which aims to disguise malware APKs as benign ones.} The attack algorithm \ha{generates} real-world AEs from malware apps \ha{using \emph{problem-space transformations} that satisfy problem-space constraints.
+These transformations are extracted from benign apps in the wild, which are similar to malware apps using an \emph{n-gram}-based similarity}.
+In this approach, a \emph{random search} algorithm is used to optimize the manipulations of apps.
+Each malware app undergoes incremental manipulation during the optimization process, where a sequence of transformations is applied in different iterations. \ha{Before delving into the details of the methodology, we offer a brief overview of n-grams and random search.}